dalcontetsu/textbookai/README.md

 All data is stored or retrieved from a Database Layer that also handles user credentials.
 Publisher/Institution integration ensures legal usage and licensing.
 Monitoring & Security ensures stable operation and compliance.

+We're using a next.js framework and the website should be built around this